NBA Trade Rumors: GSW Could Acquire Joel Embiid For James Wiseman, Andrew Wiggins, Eric Paschall & Draft Pick

-With Klay Thompson set to miss a considerable amount of time due to injury, it would be harder for the Golden State Warriors to bring themselves back to title contention in the 2020-21 NBA season.
-If they are serious about reclaiming their throne and reviving their dynasty, the Warriors should strongly consider using their precious trade assets to acquire a legitimate superstar that would help Stephen Curry and Draymond Green carry the team next year.
+With Klay Thompson set to miss a considerable amount of time due to injury, it could be harder for the Golden State Warriors to bring themselves back to title contention in the 2020-21 NBA season.
+If they are serious about reclaiming their throne and reviving the dynasty, the Warriors should strongly consider using their precious trade assets to acquire a legitimate superstar that would help Stephen Curry and Draymond Green carry the team next year.
 One of the dream trade targets for the Warriors this offseason is All-Star Joel Embiid of the Philadelphia 76ers.

 In a recent article, Eddie Bitar of Fadeaway World created a list of blockbuster trades that could happen in the 2020 offseason.
-These include the hypothetical deal that would send Embiid to Bay Area.
-In the proposed scenario, Golden State would be sending a package that includes James Wiseman, Andrew Wiggins, Eric Paschall, and the Minnesota Timberwolves’ 2021 first-round pick to Philadephia in exchange for Embiid.
+These include a hypothetical deal that would send Embiid to the Bay Area.
+In the proposed scenario, Golden State would send a package that includes James Wiseman, Andrew Wiggins, Eric Paschall, and the Minnesota Timberwolves’ 2021 first-round pick to Philadelphia in exchange for Embiid.

 “Joel Embiid should always be untouchable for any team he plays for, but the 76ers need to analyze their roster carefully.
 The Sixers already have a franchise player in Ben Simmons and his fit with Embiid has not worked as many have hoped.
 If they look across conferences to the West, the Golden State Warriors might have the best possible trade package for the oft-injured and inconsistent Joel Embiid who doesn’t fit with Simmons.
 If the Warriors swoop in and offer James Wiseman and Andrew Wiggins, Philly might take a look.
 Wiseman is a potential All-Star and possibly superstar, so Philly can revamp their squad.”